Schedule for 2022 Quantum Bang

 Q: Will the schedule ever change?

 A: Generally, no. We might tweak dates by a couple days or weeks, but the overall schedule is designed to avoid conflict with other challenges.
+Dates like the art claim shift slightly year to year so that it always falls on a Saturday.

 Q: How do I drop out of the challenge?